Núi Chúa National Park: Geography

 Núi Chúa National Park also abuts a protected marine area of 7,352 ha.

-The northern end is the southern part of Cam Ranh Bay administratively belongs to Cam Lập Commune, Cam Ranh town, Khánh Hòa Province, the east and the south is East Sea (Vietnam) in the communes of Vĩnh Hải and Nhơn Hải of Ninh Hải District.
+The northern end is the southern part of Cam Ranh Bay, which administratively belongs to Cam Lập commune, Cam Ranh town, Khánh Hòa Province.
+The southeastern end is in the South China Sea, in the communes of Vĩnh Hải and Nhơn Hải of Ninh Hải district.
 The west is limited by the National Route 1.

 Ninh Thuận Province is the driest and hottest province in Vietnam, and the area receives the lowest rainfall in south-central Vietnam with an average of 650 mm per year.
 The dry season extends for eight months from November or December to July or August.